-There are a few websites which advertise building land for sale, some of which may already include an empty property:
+- Websites – some websites advertise building land for sale, some of which include an empty property.
+Check the following websites

 Public Request for Disposal (PROD)

 This is a little known piece of legislation from the Local Government and Planning Land Act 1980.
-A PROD allows an individual to encourage a public landowner to take action over derelict publicly-owned land or even be compelled to put it up for sale.
+A Public Request for Disposal allows an individual to encourage a public landowner to take action over derelict publicly-owned land, and even compel it to be put up for sale.

 Finding the owner

-It is sometimes difficult to establish who owns an empty property, as not all properties have been registered with Land Registry, or are liable for Council Tax.
+It can be difficult to establish who owns an empty property.
+Not all properties are registered with Land Registry or are liable for Council Tax.
 Here are some ways to identify the owner of an empty property:

-Neighbours will sometimes know who the owner of an empty home is.
-If you explain to them why you want to know they may be willing to assist.
+- Sometimes neighbours will know who owns the empty property.
+If you explain to them why you want to know they might help.

-Many properties are registered at the Land Registry.
-Anyone can register to open an account, and for a small fee, check the title register for any registered properties for useful information, such as ownership, restrictive covenants, charges, and so on.
-The title register may also include a current address for the owner.
+- For a small fee, you can check the title register for any properties on the Land Registry.
+This notes useful information, such as ownership, restrictive covenants, and charges.
+The title register might include a current address for the owner.

-Where the name of the owner is known, it may be possible to trace him/her through telephone directories, birth marriage and death records, or the Electoral Register.
+- If you know the name of the owner, you might be able to trace them through telephone directories, birth marriages and death records, or the Electoral Register.

-- How much would it be worth in a refurbished condition?
+- How much would the property be worth if you renovated it?

-- How much would it cost to renovate?
+- How much would it cost to complete renovation work?

-- If I choose to rent it, how much rental income would I be likely to receive?
+- If you chose to rent it, how much rent would you receive?

-For example, you could seek advice from local estate agents and a surveyor as to the property’s value now and once you have renovated it.
+You could get advice from local estate agents and a surveyor about the property’s value now and once you have completed work.

-As already stated, it can prove difficult to obtain a mortgage on a property which is in particularly poor condition, including empty homes.
-If you want to apply for a mortgage both to buy and renovate a property, you may be asking for more than the property is currently worth.
-From a lender’s perspective, lending in these circumstances is high risk because, if the mortgage or loan is not repaid, the property may not be worth enough to repay the outstanding debt.
+It can be difficult to get a mortgage on a property which is in a poor condition.
+If you want to apply for a mortgage to buy and complete work to a property, you might be asking for more than the property is currently worth.
+From a lender’s point of view, this would be high risk because, if the mortgage or loan is not repaid, the property may not be worth enough to repay the outstanding debt.

-The Empty Homes Agency lists the following as some of the lenders who have mortgage products which may be suitable for the purchase of empty properties.
+The Empty Homes Agency lists these as some of the lenders who have mortgage products that might be suitable for buying an empty property: